pingidentity/pingidentity-devops-getting-started/docs/reference/faqs.md

 ## No egress

-**"My container environment isn't allowed to make any external calls to services such as Github or Docker Hub.
+**"My container environment is not allowed to make any external calls to services such as Github or Docker Hub.
 Can I still use Ping Identity containers?"**

 Yes.
-This is common in production scenarios.
+This practice is common in production scenarios.
 To use Ping Identity containers in this situation:

 1. [Use an Existing License](../how-to/existingLicense.md)
 2. Use an empty remote profile `SERVER_PROFILE_URL=""`